Frequently Asked Questions

 Yes, you can print VXL support materials on any 3D printer with two extruders.
 Depending on the printer, different VXL materials will work better.

 Yes, you can.
-You can use it for casting but also for making composite parts but wrapping carbon or glass fibers around the mold and fixing it with a duromer.
+You can use it for casting but also for making composite parts by wrapping carbon or glass fibers around the mold and fixing it with a duromer.

 Yes, our VXL support materials dissolve faster than PVA/PVOH.